 This course is designed to develop key skills used by researchers in developmental psychology and in psychology more broadly.
 Many of these skills are also useful in non-academic contexts.
 The course is designed to provide experience designing studies, conducting literature searches, collecting and interpreting data, and presenting findings.

-Prerequisites:

-PSY202H1/ ECO220Y1/ SOC252H1/ STA221H1/ PSY202H5/ STA221H5/ PSYC08H3/ STAB27H3/ STAC32H3, and PSY210H1/ PSY210H5/ PSYB20H3 with Recommended Preparation in PSY203H1
+Prerequisites: PSY202H1/ ECO220Y1/ SOC252H1/ STA221H1/ ECO220Y5/ PSY202H5/ STA221H5/ PSYC08H3/ STAB27H3/ STAC32H3, and PSY210H1/ PSY210H5/ PSYB20H3 Exclusions: PSY319H5/ PSYC72H3.
+Recommended Preparation: PSY203H1.
+Credit Value: .5.
 Note about prerequisites: It is your responsibility to ensure that you have met all prerequisites listed in the Psychology section of the A&S Calendar for this course.